tran-h/todo-list-js/README.md

 # todo-list-js
-Todo List app written in plain JavaScript, HTML, and CSS.
+Todo List web app written in plain JavaScript, HTML, and CSS.

+This app allows users to maintain separate projects (groups) of tasks.
+Projects are able to be created, deleted, and edited (project name only) while tasks are able to be created, deleted, edited, and marked as completed.
+Tasks can also be clicked on to expand them, allowing users to view the task's description.
+Additionally, the app implements persistent storage through the Web Storage API, allowing users to be able to save their changes within their web browser.

 Live Demo: https://tran-h.github.io/todo-list-js/